Table of Contents

 1. What is a good age to begin coding?

-Particularly, we have witnessed several Indian-origin kids who are making their presence globally in the Coding field.
-This is a testimony that coding for kids is the new world’
+Generally, we have witnessed several Indian-origin kids who are making their presence globally in the Coding field.
+It is a testimony that coding for kids is the new world.

 2. E-learning is the new normal

-It therefore does not come as a surprise when the National Education Policy made Coding a compulsory subject from 6th grade onward.
+Therefore, it is not a surprise when the National Education Policy in India made Coding a compulsory subject from 6th grade onward.